| || ||

 Q: What categories of racers compete the the ACA Crits?

 A: The ACA races are run under the auspices of a national cycling governing body...USA Cycling or USAC for short.
 All racers in USAC events are categorized regardless of gender and/or age from categories 1-5 with 1 being the most experienced and 5 being the least.
 (There is also a Pro category).
 All racers begin at cat 5 and may progress up through the categories based on experience and/or results.
-The ACA races are designated as open A, B or C. There are also competitions for racers 40 and older, an open womens-only category and a limited juniors (ages 10-15) series.
+The ACA races are designated as open A, B or C. There are also competitions for racers 40 and older and an open womens-only category.
 ACA classes correspond to USAC categories thusly:

 Q: How long and how fast are the races?